Cainon Lamb: Music career

 In 2004, Lamb's music caught the ear of Grammy Award-winning artist, producer, and songwriter Missy Elliott, who was given a beat CD through Lamb's affiliation with Elliott's Goldmind artist Lil Brianna.
-The CD contained a track which became Lamb's first major song placement—American Idol winner Fantasia Barrino's 2004 debut album Free Yourself.
+The CD contained a track which became Lamb's first major song placement—"Selfish (I Want You to Myself)" from American Idol winner Fantasia Barrino's 2004 debut album Free Yourself.

 After retiring from football in late 2005, Lamb and Elliott went on to work with artists including Monica, Ruben Studdard, Fantasia, Missy Elliott, Keyshia Cole, Jazmine Sullivan, Trina and Jagged Edge.

 In 2007, Lamb produced his first #1 record with Keyshia Cole's Grammy-nominated single "Let It Go".
 In 2008, Lamb went on to produce "Need U Bad," Jazmine Sullivan's debut single.
 He also produced "Holding You Down (Goin' in Circles)", the lead single from Jazmine's sophomore albumLove Me Back.
-In addition to producing songs on Monica's 5th studio album The Making of Me, in 2010 Lamb produced 3 songs for Monica's 6th studio album Still Standing.
+In addition to producing songs on Monica's 5th studio album The Making of Me, in 2010 Lamb produced 3 songs for Monica's 6th studio album, Still Standing.
 While producing Monica's #1 hit single "Everything to Me", Lamb made his television debut on the December 8, 2009 episode of Monica's BET reality television show Monica: Still Standing.

 In 2011, Lamb started his own company—Lambo Music Group.

 That same year, he co-produced the track "Countdown" by Beyonce, which peaked at #1 on the Billboard Dance Club/Play Songs Chart.

 2017 opened with Lamb making his first rapping debut on colleague Missy Elliott's single "I'm Better".

 In 2018, Lamb began to release music as a solo artist with songs like “Tru Luv and "Ya Birthday."
 The latter includes the line "And now we sip lemonade like Beyoncè," a reference to the artist's 2016 album Lemonade in which she used a sample of a song Lamb produced for her called “Countdown” in the song “Hold Up”.

 In late 2019, Lamb produced Ozuna Feat.
 Diddy & DJ Snake's single “Eres Top”.
 Lamb and his production partner Bigg D sample “I Need a Girl Part 2” by P. Diddy Featuring from Ginuwine, Loon, Mario Winans and Tammy Ruggeri in the song, which is the first single on Ozuna’s album Nibiru.

 In 2020, Lamb and Bigg D signed new artists Rapper Love, Hip-Hop Miami, and social media star Sukihana under their production company 12th and Collins Ent.